Rotations in Airtime Pro

-Criteria are used to narrow down the track selection that will be scheduled in the Rotation.
-This can be used to exclude station identifications and jingles, or long tracks (like podcasts), for example.
+Criteria can be used to narrow down the tracks that will be scheduled in the Rotation.
+These criteria can be used to exclude station identifications and jingles, long tracks (like podcasts), or for tracks that are uploaded by a certain user, for example.

 The Rotation will be created based on what is selected here.
-The following criteria allow for filtering of track selection.
+Your Rotation criteria can be more detailed if your have extensive metadata for the tracks in your Airtime library.
+The following criteria allow for filtering of track selection;

 - Genre - Narrows down track selection to this genre.
 If ‘rock’ is given, tracks with the genres ‘hard rock’, ‘soft rock’, or ‘punk rock’ will also be selected.

 - Length - Only tracks whose lengths fall within the given range will be selected.
 Values left blank will be considered open-ended.

 - Year - Only tracks whose Year field falls within the given range will be selected.
 Values left blank will be considered open-ended.

 - Upload Time - If the ‘Uploaded’ drop-down is selected, only tracks uploaded within selected date range (‘Within the last…’) will be chosen when the Rotation is scheduled.
 For example, if a show that repeats weekly is scheduled with a Rotation selecting tracks uploaded ‘Within the last week’, the tracks selected will rotate each week to any tracks uploaded since the previous show.
 If ‘Between’ is selected, only tracks uploaded within the given range will be selected.
 Values left blank will be considered all-inclusive.

 - Uploaded By - Only tracks uploaded by the selected user will be selected for use in the rotation.

 - Custom - Custom fields allow for other metadata to be used in track selection.
 Up to two custom fields may be specified.